nayaba/MERN-Express-API-Hoot-Back-End-Instructor-Guide/create-comment/README.md

 ## AAU, I should be able to create a comment and add it to a specific hoot.

-**✔️ Create the model based on the schema defined in the project ERD**
+**✔️ Create the model based on the schema defined in the project ERD & embed it in the Hoot model**

 **✔️ Create a `POST` route and router at `/hoots/:hootId/comments`**